darkknight024/Robotics-APCC/README.md

 - **Kinematic analysis** including manipulability, reachability, and singularity detection
 - **Knife pose optimization** for siping processes

+## Modular Design

+The project follows a modular architecture with dedicated utility modules:

+- **`csv_handling.py`**: Handles CSV file parsing and trajectory data loading
+- **`handle_transforms.py`**: Manages coordinate frame transformations and trajectory analysis
+- **`math_utils.py`**: Provides core mathematical operations (quaternions, matrices, poses)
+- **`trajectory_visualizer.py`**: Focuses solely on 3D visualization and user interface

+This separation ensures high code reusability, easier testing, and cleaner maintenance.
+The utility modules are designed as libraries and should not be executed directly.

 ## Repository Structure

 This is the initial structure.
 This is expected to change after we bring in isaac sim stuff, and based on the recommendation from Sahil, Jared and anyone else who intend to use this repo.